Showing posts with label Vigan. Show all posts

 Vigan

 We ate lunch at Cafe Uno in Vigan.
-After our hearty lunch we went to Pagburnayan Jar Making, Crisologo Museum, Syquia Mansion, Vigan Loam Weaving, Baluarte, Bantay Church and Bell Tower and Calle Crisologo.
+After our hearty lunch, we went to Pagburnayan Jar Making, Crisologo Museum, Syquia Mansion, Vigan Loam Weaving, Baluarte, Bantay Church and Bell Tower and Calle Crisologo.

 Baluarte is the only zoo that we have visited that has no entrance fee.
 So if you have kids, don’t forget to include this in your itinerary.